A practical guide to the best printing techniques for your packaging

 - More intricate designs and finer details can lose resolution in print, especially on materials with high absorption such as uncoated paper.

 *By comparing the ink specifications from our suppliers we found that on average, 1 kilo of solvent-based ink has a 130-150% higher carbon footprint than 1 kilo of water-based inks.

-Offset printing, or lithographic printing, is the standard method used for high-volume, high-quality printing.
+Offset lithographic printing, also known as offset printing, is the standard method used for high-volume, high-quality printing.
 It involves transferring your artwork from a computer onto an aluminium printing plate using a laser, which results in a high-quality print due to the laser’s precision.
-It’s known as offset because your artwork is not transferred directly from the printing plate to your packaging, but to an in-between rubber “blanket” surface first.
-Whilst offset is a versatile printing method, it’s unable to print on corrugated board as the material is too thick for the printing press.
+It’s known as offset print because your artwork is not transferred directly from the printing plate to your packaging, but to an in-between rubber “blanket” surface first.
+Whilst offset printing is a versatile process, it’s unable to print on corrugated board as the material is too thick for the printing press.
 So for a product like mailer box, the design is instead printed onto a sheet of paper which is then laminated onto the board.
 This results in a high-quality print finish for your artwork and allows the structure and fluting of your box to remain intact as it hasn’t been pushed through the press.
 It also means that more print finish options, such as a UV varnish finish, are available for your mailer box.

 We offer offset printing for mailer boxes so that your artwork can be as intricate and detailed as desired, without compromising on print quality.
 To help lower emissions, we use vegetable oil-based inks for offset printing at Sourceful.
 The carbon footprint of these inks is on average 20-30% lower than solvent-based inks*.

 - Cost-effective when used for high volume print runs.